 Your solar energy system may sometimes produce more energy than you need.
 For instance, you might be at work during the sunniest part of the day, when your solar panels are producing more power than your home is using.
 Without net metering, that energy would simply be wasted.
 But under New Jersey’s net metering regime, that energy is pushed back into the grid, allowing others to use it.
 At month’s end, you’ll receive a discount on your energy bill based on the amount of excess energy your solar panels produced.
 You will be compensated in credits for the full retail value of the excess energy your system produces.

 Federal Solar Energy Tax Credit

 On top of these generous state incentives, New Jersey residents can also take advantage of the federal investment tax credit (ITC).
 The federal solar investment tax credit is a program that allows anyone paying federal income tax to take a 30 percent tax credit on the cost of installing their solar system.
 A tax credit is a dollar-for-dollar reduction in your total income tax liability.
 If your system costs $15,000, for instance, you could take advantage of the ITC to claim a $4,500 credit on your taxes.
 The ITC can be applied not only to solar panels, but also to contractor and installation costs, wiring, inverters, racking, and other balance-of-system equipment.

 Unfortunately, the ITC won’t be around much longer.
-The tax credit will decline to 22 percent in 2021.
-After 2021, the ITC will remain available only for commercial and utility projects, which can receive a tax credit of just 10 percent.
-That means that 2020 is a great year to go solar!
+The tax credit will decline to 22 percent in 2023.
+After 2023, the ITC will phase out completely.
+That means that 2021 is a great year to go solar!